josheligoldman/Thinking/pages/Sampling Design and Analysis.md

 	- Status: [[IN-PROGRESS]]
 # Notes
 	- ## Chapter 1
+		- Terms:
 			- Observational Unit - object on which the measurement is taken
 			- Target Population - Complete collection of observations we want to study
 			- Sample - A subset of the population
 			- Sampled Population - The set of all units that might have been chosen for the sample
 			- Sampling Unit - Unit that is selected for the sample.
 For example, we might select households when studying people since that is what we have access to.
 			- Sampling Frame - Specification of samplings units from which the sample may be selected.
+		- Selection Bias
+			- Certain groups are sampled at a different rate than other groups.
 			-